What Is Gastroschisis?

 What Causes Gastroschisis?

 Doctors don't know why gastroschisis happens.
+It is probably due to a combination of genetic and environmental factors.
 During pregnancy, the intestines grow correctly at first, but then do not go back inside the belly as they usually do.

 - is under age 20